 Inciting incident for the bullies plot line:

 Alan is about to beat up her brother so Lindsay steps in and saves him.
-This connects her weakness (helping others when it would perhaps be better if she didn’t) and her desire (to get along in high school, which includes protecting her brother.)
+This connects her shortcoming (helping others when it would perhaps be better if she didn’t) and her desire (to get along in high school, which includes protecting her brother.)
 Lindsay has just got her brother into the worst trouble of his life, because Alan threatens to beat Sam and his buddies up after school instead.

 The other inciting incident (for the dance plot line) is that Lindsay and Sam’s father is making them attend, but Lindsay will feel really out of place.
 She needs to do something to make the night less painful.